HuidaeCho/r.accumulate-iterative/README.md

    grass78 -c test --exec ./create_test_location.sh
    ```

-Five mapsets will be created in the test location:
+Five mapsets and 1,616 maps will be created in the test location:
 1. `PERMANENT`: Not used
-2. `lfp-GA-input`: Input rasters and vectors for Georgia
+2. `lfp-GA-input`: Input rasters and vectors for Georgia (305 maps)
-3. `lfp-GA-hdd`: Results for Georgia from the Linux HDD system; you will have access to the maps in `lfp-GA-input`
+3. `lfp-GA-hdd`: Results for Georgia from the Linux HDD system (202 maps); you will have access to the maps in `lfp-GA-input`
-4. `lfp-GA-ssd`: Results for Georgia from the Linux SSD system; you will have access to the maps in `lfp-GA-input`
+4. `lfp-GA-ssd`: Results for Georgia from the Linux SSD system (202 maps); you will have access to the maps in `lfp-GA-input`
-5. `lfp-GA-archydropro`: Results for Georgia from the Windows system; you will have access to the maps in `lfp-GA-input`
+5. `lfp-GA-archydropro`: Results for Georgia from the Windows system (101 maps); you will have access to the maps in `lfp-GA-input`
-6. `lfp-TX-input`: Input rasters and vectors for Texas
+6. `lfp-TX-input`: Input rasters and vectors for Texas (305 maps)
-7. `lfp-TX-hdd`: Results for Texas from the Linux HDD system; you will have access to the maps in `lfp-TX-input`
+7. `lfp-TX-hdd`: Results for Texas from the Linux HDD system (200 maps); you will have access to the maps in `lfp-TX-input`
-8. `lfp-TX-ssd`: Results for Texas from the Linux SSD; you will have access to the maps in `lfp-TX-input`
+8. `lfp-TX-ssd`: Results for Texas from the Linux SSD (200 maps); you will have access to the maps in `lfp-TX-input`
-9. `lfp-TX-archydropro`: Results for Texas from the Windows system; you will have access to the maps in `lfp-TX-input`
+9. `lfp-TX-archydropro`: Results for Texas from the Windows system (101 maps); you will have access to the maps in `lfp-TX-input`

-## Map naming conventions
+## Map names

 Both Georgia and Texas analyses used the same map names except for the following close-to-raw input maps:
 * `lfp-GA-input` mapset